facebook/create-react-app/docusaurus/docs/troubleshooting.md

 ## `npm run build` fails on Heroku

-This may be a problem with case sensitive filenames.
+This may be a problem with case-sensitive filenames.
 Please refer to [this section](deployment.md#resolving-heroku-deployment-errors).

 ## Moment.js locales are missing